bvallier/wsj-scrape-tut/README.md

 # wsj-scrape-tut

-Brice - Hope everyone got here safely.
-Leave your message below!
+From Brice:  Hope everyone got here safely.
+Would you like to say something to the rest of the group?
+If so, write a note below in order.
+No skipping!